 Today, this stretch of water is a private and peaceful haven for wildlife.

-Four of the UK’s six species of deer can often be spotted in Dilham.
+Four of the UK’s six species of deer can often be spotted here at Dilham Hall Retreats.
 The Chinese water deer (Hydropotes inermis), with its distinctive tusks, has an ‘at risk’ conservation status in its native East Asia, despite a healthy population in the UK – particularly in East Anglia.
 Red deer (Cervus elaphus) and roe deer (Capreolus capreolus), the two species native to the UK, are also inhabitants of Dilham, and so is the sturdy little Reeve’s muntjac (Muntiacus reevesi).
 Norfolk is a well-known haven for bird enthusiasts.
 Among the many common and rare bird species to be seen in the Broads, the barn owl (Tyto alba) is one of our favourites.
 The biologist Colin Shawyer, recognised for his knowledge of owls and his contribution to the conservation of owls, has carried out studies and ringing at Dilham Hall Farm.

 Our three campsites – Canal Camping, Tonnage Bridge, and Broad Fen – are all nestled comfortably within the Broads National Park, a 117-square-mile area of woodland and wetland.
 The network of navigable waterways is made up of seven rivers and 63 flooded basins created by peat-works during the Middle Ages.
 Most of the Broads National Park is protected by various conservation designations, including Site of Special Scientific Interest, Special area of Conservation, Natural Nature Reserve, and Environmentally Sensitive Area.